-The rainy season is rapidly approaching, which means it’s time to think about whether you will be doing any grading between November 1, 2016 and March 31, 2017.
-If your project includes Geotechnical Special Inspections AND if your project is in an environmentally critical area or involves a large quantity of earth-moving, check the Geotechnical Special Inspection assignment letter we sent you shortly after your permit was issued.
+The rainy season is rapidly approaching, which means it’s time to think about whether you will be doing any grading between November 1 and March 31.
+If your project includes Geotechnical Special Inspections AND if your project is in an environmentally critical area or involves a large quantity of earth-moving, check your special inspection permit record for an item called “Monitor Grading Season Restriction.”

 SDCI will be launching an improved method for our customers to submit public comments for some land use and early design guidance projects.
 Starting in late October, customers will be able to submit a public comment online and attach supporting photos, documents, etc., using the Seattle Services Portal.

 Beginning October 1, 2021, SDCI will start establishing separate, regular addresses and building IDs for detached accessory dwelling units (DADUs).
 Even though DADUs are accessory structures by code, they are dwelling units that should have their own address for emergency response, utilities, and mailing.
 Project descriptions will clearly identify that the structure is accessory to another structure.